MatthieuDartiailh/bytecode/doc/api.rst

       instances after updating the instructions.

-   .. method:: to_code(stacksize: int = None, *, check_pre_and_post: bool = True) -> types.CodeType
+   .. method:: to_code(stacksize: int = None, *, check_pre_and_post: bool = True, compute_exception_stack_depths: bool = True) -> types.CodeType

       Convert to a Python code object.

       *stacksize* Allows caller to explicitly specify a stacksize.
-If not specified a ControlFlowGraph is created internally in order to call ControlFlowGraph.compute_stacksize().
+If not specified a :class:`ControlFlowGraph` is created internally in order to call :meth:`ControlFlowGraph.compute_stacksize`.
 It's cheaper to pass a value if the value is known.

       *check_pre_and_post* Allows caller to disable checking for stack underflow

+      If *compute_exception_stack_depths*  is True, the stack depth for each exception table entry will be computed (which requires to convert the the bytecode to a :class:`ControlFlowGraph`)

    .. method:: to_bytecode() -> Bytecode